stuartlogan82/twilio-worldpay/README.md

 # Twilio Worldpay Integration

-A Flask Application that captures basic credit card details and interacts with WorldPay APIs to process a payment.
+A Flask Application that captures basic credit card details over the phone and interacts with WorldPay APIs to process a payment.
 You can optionally pass in a `caller_name` and `amount` as query parameters for dynamic payment amounts.

 ## Prerequisites